Loveless (album): Recording

 My Bloody Valentine were scheduled to record at Blackwing Studios in Southwark, London for February 1989, and intended to conceptualise a new, more studio-based sound for their second album.
 Guitarist Kevin Shields said their label Creation Records believed the album could be recorded in five days.
 According to Shields, "when it became clear that wasn't going to happen, they freaked".
 After several unproductive months, the band relocated in September to the basement studio The Elephant in Wapping, where they spent eight unproductive weeks.
 In-house engineer Nick Robbins said Shields made it clear from the outset that Robbins "was just there to press the buttons".
 Robbins was quickly replaced by Harold Burgon, but according to Shields, Burgon's main contribution was to show the group how to use the in-studio computer.
+According to Shields, the session tapes were "confiscated" by the studio "three or four times" due to lack of payment.

 Burgon and Shields spent three weeks at the Woodcray studio in Berkshire working on the Glider EP, which Shields and Creation owner Alan McGee agreed would be released in advance of the album.
 Alan Moulder was hired to mix the Glider song "Soon" at Trident 2 studio in Victoria; the song later appeared as the closing track on Loveless.
 Shields said of Moulder, "As soon as we worked with him we realized we'd love to some more!"
 When the group returned to work on the album, Moulder was the sole engineer Shields trusted to perform tasks such as micing the amplifiers; all the other credited engineers were told "We're so on top of this you don't even have to come to work."
 Shields said that "these engineers – with the exception of Alan Moulder and later Anjali Dutt – were all just the people who came with the studio ... everything we wanted to do was wrong, according to them."
 The band gave credit on the album sleeve to all present during the recordings, "even if all they did was fix tea", according to Shields.